broussalianmax/unique-mc-plugins/README.md

 Social Distancing (COVID-19) - If a player is within 6 blocks (x,y,z) of another player, they both will explode.

-Sheep Drop - If a player sheers a sheep instead of wool, it gives a random item.
+SheerItems - If a player sheers a sheep instead of wool, it gives a random item.

 DropExplosions - If a player drops an item, it will explode 3 seconds later.